Seattle vows to address crisis of missing and murdered indigenous women and girls

 The resolution doesn’t on its own allocate any money immediately.
 But sponsor Councilmember Debora Juarez said she believed the detailed measure would soon lead to positive changes.
 Mayor Jenny Durkan and the City Council will start hammering out next year’s budget later this month.

 “We will be invisible no more,” said Juarez, who grew up on the Puyallup Reservation in Tacoma and is an enrolled member of the Blackfeet Nation.
-“This is just the beginning and our very first step in making sure that when we lose our women and children, that somebody will be there to go look for them.”
+“This is just the beginning and our very first step in making sure that when we lose our women and children, somebody will be there to go look for them.”

 A report published last year by the Seattle Indian Health Board (SIHB), using research from 71 U.S. cities, identified 506 cases of missing or murdered indigenous women and girls since 1943.
 It identified 45 cases in Seattle, more than in any other city studied.